pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 #### Response

-Dictionary payload suitable for publish to trigger remote notifications.
+Dictionary suitable for `publish` to trigger remote notifications for specified platforms.

+Last updated on **Dec 15, 2025**